-S&P, NASDAQ, DJIA...WTF?
-Lots of jargon and spiky line graphs make the world of investing a confusing place.
-But if you want to start growing your money — and afford to stop working someday — you have to learn the language.
-We Skimm’d the top terms you need to know to build up your financial confidence.
+Jargon can make the investing world a confusing place.
+But if you want to start growing your money, you need to speak the language.
+We Skimm’d the top terms you need to know to up your financial confidence.
 And your net worth.
 You’re welcome.

 Compounding Returns: When your investments start earning money, then that new, bigger amount earns even more money.
 Like magic, but real.
 The sooner you invest, the more time compounding has to make you rich.